 And if you regularly consume this type of food, you train your metabolism to always work this hard.

 It works the other way round too.
 If you’re regularly consuming foods with little nutritional value, your body doesn’t have to work as hard to break it down.
 Eventually, it gets used to this and your metabolism slows.
 These types of foods also tend to cause bigger blood sugar spikes, which can lead to health problems such as diabetes.

 The problem is: food manufacturers are packing an increasing amount of artificial ingredients that lack nutritional value, as these are cheaper to make.
 It means we have to work harder than ever to find metabolism-boosting foods.

 Studies suggest that sugars are among the worst culprits for slowing metabolism, but it’s becoming increasingly difficult to find foods without sugars included.
 In fact, an estimated 70% of packaged food has some form of sugar within it.

-Sugar triggers our appetite — and so manufacturers put it in everything.— Eric Edmeades, Author of Mindvalley’s WildFit Quest
+Sugar triggers our appetite — and so manufacturers put it in everything.— Eric Edmeades, trainer of Mindvalley’s WILDFIT Quest

 If you’re looking to adopt a metabolism-boosting diet, a great start would be to avoid sugars and processed fats altogether.

 Instead, target foods that are high in fiber, as these take a long time for the body to break down.
 Protein is a great choice too, as your body works harder to process this compared to carbohydrates and fats.

 Lean meats are better than fatty meats for boosting metabolism and boosting muscle growth.
 An added bonus to consuming these foods is that they make you feel fuller for longer.